Email Us Today! contact@umonics.sg

 What do preschoolers learn from testing materials?

-• By testing materials, preschoolers learn about cause and effect.
+• Cause and Effect: By testing materials, preschoolers learn about cause and effect.
 They learn that when they push a block, it moves, or when they drop a ball, it bounces.
 Kids begin to grasp how to manage their surroundings as they discover that every action has a reaction.

-• Testing materials allows preschoolers to use their creativity and imagination.
+• Creativity and Imagination: Testing materials allows preschoolers to use their creativity and imagination.
 Students can experiment with various materials and devise new applications for them.
 They can also create their own games and stories based on the materials they have at hand.

 How Can Parents and Educators Support Preschoolers’ Testing Materials?

-• It’s essential to create a safe environment for preschoolers to test materials.
-Be certain that the products they are utilizing are safe, non-toxic, and age appropriate.
+• Create a Safe Environment: It’s essential to create a safe environment for preschoolers to test materials.
+Be certain that the products they are utilizing are safe, non-toxic, and age-appropriate.
 Supervise them closely, especially when they are using materials that could pose a danger, such as scissors or sharp objects.

-• Preschoolers are naturally curious, and parents and educators can foster this curiosity by encouraging questions and discussions.
-Ask them why they think something happened or what they learned from their experiment.
-This can help youngsters develop critical thinking abilities and broaden their worldview.
+• Foster Curiosity: Preschoolers are naturally curious, and parents and educators can foster this curiosity by encouraging questions and discussions.

-• Preschoolers are naturally creative, and testing materials allows them to use their imagination and come up with new ideas.
-Encourage this creativity by allowing them to use the materials in different ways and encouraging them to build and create their own structures.
+• Allow for Creativity: Preschoolers are naturally creative, and testing materials allows them to use their imagination and come up with new ideas.

-• Preschoolers benefit greatly from play-based learning, and testing items are an excellent method to include it into their education.
+• Use Play-Based Learning: Preschoolers benefit greatly from play-based learning, and testing items are an excellent method to include it into their education.
 Encourage them to play games and come up with their own rules using the materials.
-This can help them develop social skills and promote problem-solving.

 Types of Materials to Test